mikeizbicki/ucr-cs100/tutorials/output-formatting/Output Formatting.md

 This will print "Hello World!" in red, withc yellow highlighting, underlined, and bolded.

 So thats a small taste of what you can do with ANSI.
 If you followed this tutorial and cannot get the ANSI formatting to work, it is possible you are using a console that does not support those features.
 I am using the default terminal that comes with Debian and everything works fine.
 The console that comes with Code::Blocks on Windows however, does not support ANSI.
 A common symptom of a console that does not support ANSI is junk characters being printed.

+I've included a header file called *ANSIfontUtils.h* that contains strings for all of the ANSI codes for font coloring and highlighting, underlining, bolding, and resetting colors to terminal defaults.
+It also contains functions that apply those ANSI codes to strings automatically.
+Feel free to use it to spice up your output!